 What inspired this project:

-- The spark was Ken Vandermark’s 2016 Instagram post with the caption “It’s still Sonny Rollins’ bridge to me….”
+- The spark was Ken Vandermark’s 2016 Instagram post with the caption “It’s still Sonny Rollins’s bridge to me….”

-- Thirteen years prior, the same Ken Vandermark’s 2003 comments about Sonny Rollins helped us reevaluate Rollins’ 1960’s music.
+- Thirteen years prior, the same Ken Vandermark’s 2003 comments about Sonny Rollins helped us reevaluate Rollins’s 1960’s music.

 - Hilton Als’ profile of Sonny Rollins in Pitchfork Magazine.